Triphala Churna Side Effects: 3 Ways It May Cause Harm

 Triphala churna is generally well-tolerated.
 However, it may lead to allergic reactions in some individuals.
 You may notice allergic reactions to triphala churna such as itching, swelling, hives, or even more severe symptoms like difficulty breathing.
 Allergies may be attributed to hypersensitivity to one or more of its constituent herbs such as amla, haritaki, or bibhitaki.

 If you notice an allergic reaction after consuming triphala churna, it is important to stop using it and seek medical attention promptly.
-It is advised to consult a healthcare provider before using triphala churna, especially if you have a history of allergies or sensitivities to botanical substances.
+If you are usually prone to allergies, always consult a healthcare provider before using triphala churna.
+The same goes for individuals with pre-existing health conditions or those on medication.
+This will help prevent any drug interactions.

 More research is being done on the possible adverse effects of triphala churna.
 Though it has health benefits, it is important to exercise caution.